Section of Human Ecology; School of Global Studies, University of Gothenburg

 He was supervised by Madelene Ostwald from Physical Geography, Dept. of Earth Sciences, and at the conference on ”Structures of Vulnerability” held at Stockholm University in January 2005 they presented a paper together, called ”A dynamic and process-oriented Sustainable Livelihoods Approach – a tool for increased understanding of vulnerability, adaptation and resilience”.
 Read an abstract of the thesis.

-From 1 October 2012, Andrea Nightingale (photo) is an Associate Professor at the School of Global Studies.
+Between 2012 and 2014, Andrea Nightingale (photo) was an Associate Professor at the School of Global Studies.
 She was previously the Director of the MSc in Environment and Development and a Senior Lecturer in Environmental Geography at the University of Edinburgh (2002-2012).
 Her PhD from the University of Minnesota in Geography was based on work done in Nepal since 1987 on questions of development, natural resource management, community forestry, gender, social inequalities and governance.
+Andrea is now (2015) Professor at the Division of Rural Development, Dept. of Urban and Rural Development; Swedish University of Agricultural Sciences (SLU), Uppsala.

 Her academic interests include pioneering work on socio-natures, critical development studies, and methodological work on mixing methods across the social and natural sciences.
 She is presently involved in a collaborative research programme with the University of Toronto and ForestAction Nepal investigating democratic governance in the post-conflict state.
 She has worked closely with the Nepal-Swiss and the DFID-funded Livelihoods and Forestry Programme (both community forestry projects) in Nepal on their land management programmes, gender and equity programmes and climate change strategies.
 She has also worked in India, Indonesia and South America during the course of her studies and short term consultancies.